 That's partly because government housing policy has failed working families.
 Instead of supporting development and promoting competition, state and local governments have imposed needless rules that substantially raise the cost of buying or renting a home.
-At the same time, the federal government has steadily decreased its investments in producing decent housing for lower-income and middle-class families, which creates shortages that drive up costs for everyone, produces crumbling and unsafe housing stock in many urban and rural communities, and slows economic growth.
+At the same time, the federal government has steadily reduced investments in producing decent housing for lower-income and middle-class families, which creates shortages that drive up costs for everyone, produces crumbling and unsafe housing stock in many urban and rural communities, and slows economic growth.

-Homeownership is the primary way that American families build wealth - but for decades, misguided and discriminatory Federal policy has excluded millions of families from the American Dream.
-Weak regulators sat on their hands as the subprime crisis destroyed the finances of millions of families.
-In addition, decades of government-backed housing discrimination blocked Black families from buying homes and drained wealth out of minority communities.
+Homeownership is a primary way that American families build wealth - but for decades, misguided and discriminatory federal policy has excluded millions of families from the American Dream.
+Decades of government-backed housing discrimination blocked Black families from buying homes and drained wealth out of Black communities.